millfi/BorderlessMinecraft/README.md

 - Preserve Taskbar: When going borderless, the taskbar will remain visible.
 - Show all clients: Shows all Java apps instead of showing only Minecraft processes.

+## Changes from original

+- Support for HiDPI

 ### Important note on automatic borderless:

 Administrator privilages are required for automatic borderless as the app monitors when processes start and stop using Windows Management Instrumentation (WMI).